MarkBind/markbind/docs/userGuide/usingHtmlJavaScriptCss.md

 <box type="warning">

-As mentioned in the [above section](#markdown-in-html), you **should not** leave any blank lines within HTML elements unintentionally, to prevent misinterpreting them as Markdown instead of code/text.
+As mentioned in the [above section](#markdown-in-html), you **should not** leave any blank lines within HTML elements to prevent MarkBind from parsing the contents as Markdown instead of code/text.
 </box>

 {{ icon_example }} Here is an example of how to use Chart.js to create a pie chart.